Hammarberg/c2/README.md

 `c2 --create-project c64vice myawesomeproject`

 Optionally you can create the destination path with c2 directly.
+For Windows, use backslashes (`\`) for paths.

 `c2 --create-project c64vice myawesomeproject sources/hack`